 I am so excited to share this post with you.
 When I first started blogging, I was trying to find the perfect time to share this with you.
 I LOVE making gnocchi.
 There is nothing that comes close to it.
-I love making bread and pastas but I L.O.V.E. gnocchi.
-Let me tell you a few reasons why before I go on to give you my tips on how to make the perfect gnocchi at home; you seriously will never buy that stuff from the store again!
+I love making bread and pasta but I L.O.V.E. gnocchi.
+Let me tell you a few reasons why before I go on to give you my tips on how to make gnocchi at home; you seriously will never buy that stuff from the store again!

 When gnocchi is made correctly, it is probably one of the most sublime textures that your tongue will ever discover.
 The little pillows just melt in your mouth and it incorporates into the accompanying sauce so well!